anhaidgroup/delex/examples/Cluster-Example.md

                     .getOrCreate()
 ```

-### Data
+#### Data

-The data we downloaded contains files in parquet format.
+The data we downloaded earlier contains files in parquet format.
 This is a small dataset of paper citations with about 1000 rows per table.

 ```
 # path to the test data directory